ALL YOU NEED TO KNOW

 Rates include full room and board, varied marine equipment, vehicle transfers to and from Ras Kutani airstrip, filtered drinking water, tea & coffee, laundry service (please note due to Tanzanian culture we are unable to accept ladies underwear but do provide washing powder in the rooms).
 The rates exclude drinks, spa treatments, Tourism Development Levy, gratuities of a personal nature, Flying Doctors Medivac Insurance Policy and tips.

-Final bills are payable in US Dollars, Tanzanian Shillings, Euros and Pounds Sterling; credit cards (Mastercard, Visa, Amex) but a 5% surcharge is applicable.
+Final bills are payable in US Dollars, Tanzanian Shillings, Euros and Pounds Sterling; credit cards (Mastercard, Visa, Amex) a 3% PesaPal admin fee is applicable.

 Please be aware US Dollars will only be accepted if they are post-issue 2006.